i-on-project/core/docs/full-text-search/how-to.md

 Full text searching in PostgreSQL is based on the match operator @@, which returns true if a _tsvector_  matches a _tsquery_ .
 It doesn't matter which data type is written first.

-The datatype _tsvector_ is a normalization of text.
-This normalization is done with a [_Dictionary_](https://www.postgresql.org/docs/current/textsearch-dictionaries.html) which removes common words, reduces words down to their root words, such as `development -> develop`, and creates (word, word position) pairs.
+The datatype _tsvector_ is a normalization of text and pairing of words with their position.
+This normalization is done with a [_Dictionary_](https://www.postgresql.org/docs/current/textsearch-dictionaries.html) which removes common words, reduces words down to their root words, such as `development -> develop`.

 The following examples show the result of the normalization and vectorization of strings